The Interpersonal Mediation Practitioner’s Certificate

 One reason for the popularity of the course is that all of our trainers are themselves practising mediators, who pass on their skills through a number of exercises, lectures, group discussions, lively dispute simulations and real case studies.
 We emphasise learning-by-doing in order to build up your competence and confidence as a mediator.

-We have trained and qualified interpersonal mediators from all over the world, and our training sits on the National and the European Qualifications and Credits Frameworks, just like GCSEs, A Levels and Degrees.
+We have trained and qualified interpersonal mediators from all over the world, and our training sits on Ofqual’s Register of Regulated Qualifications, just like GCSEs, A Levels and Degrees.
 Train with us and you get a proper, externally accredited qualification, respected and recognised throughout the UK and beyond.

 - compare and contrast mediation with other forms of dispute resolution